DWTechs/efficient-web-app-architecture/content/microservices/mono-repo-vs-multi-repo/mono-repo.md

 ## Advantages of Mono-repo

-- A single place to store all the project code, and can be accessed by everyone in the team
+- A single place to store all the project code.
+Can be accessed by everyone in the team
-- Easy to reuse and share code, collaborate with the team
+- Easy to reuse and share code, collaborate with teams
-- Easy to understand the impact of your change on the entire project
+- Easy to understand the impact of your change on the entire project.
+Team members can get an overall view of the entire project
-- Best option for code-refactoring and large changes to code
+- Great for code-refactoring and large changes to code
-- Team members can get an overall view of the entire project
 - Easy to manage dependencies
-- Lighter workload on CI/CD and tests since their are global to the entire application.
+- Light workload on CI/CD development and test runs since their are global to the entire application.

 ### Lowers barriers of entry

 When new staff members start working for a company, they need to download the code and install the required tools to begin working on their tasks.
 Suppose the project is scattered across many repositories, each having its installation instructions and tooling required.
 Even if there are tools to automate this, it is still more compicated to understand and use.
 Plus someone had to write these automation at some point and still has to maintain it.
 There is a great chance that the documentation will not be complete anymore, requiring these new team members to reach out to colleagues for help.

-A monorepo simplifies matters.
+A monorepo simplifies workflow to start a project.
 Since there is a single location containing all code and documentation, you can streamline the initial setup.

 ### Centrally located code management